ALSETLab/TRISTAN/README.md

 Felix Rafael Segundo Sevilla, Venkata Satya Narasimham Arava ([Narasimhamarava](https://github.com/Narasimhamarava)), Luigi Vanfretti ([lvanfretti](https://github.com/lvanfretti))

 # License
-This Modelica package is free software and the use is completely at your own risk; it can be redistributed and/or modified under the terms of the GNU Public License version 3.
+Thi is free/libre software and the use is completely at your own risk; it can be redistributed and/or modified under the terms of the GNU Public License version 3.

 Copyright (C) 2017,  Luigi Vanfretti, Felix Rafael Segundo Sevilla, Venkata Satya Narasimhan Arava.